 ► A separate housing unit for 57 individuals with a lengthy history of mental illness.

 ► A campus core with a multipurpose room, arts and crafts center, chapel, conference rooms and other support spaces.

 ► A variety of outdoor areas, including secure courtyards, for communal gathering, sheltered seating, gardens, sports courts and more.

-► Tearing down the existing facility, a step that will improve views from the new center.
+► Tearing down the existing facility, a step that will improve views.

 The site is off Edgewood Road between Redwood City and San Carlos, about a half mile east of Interstate 280 next to the Pulgas Ridge Open Space Preserve.
 (Link to a map of the location.)